OGSarah/iOS-Architecture/README.md

 ## What each project includes

-Every example follows the same baseline so comparisons are fair:

-- A small but realistic feature, usually a list screen, a detail screen, and a network call
+Every project is built to the same standard, but not to the same shape.
+Early examples share a common feature (a list, a detail screen, a network call) so the architectures can be compared directly.
+Later ones deliberately break that mold.
+Some are visionOS or watchOS only, some have no network layer at all, some are built around a framework chosen specifically because the pattern has something to say about it.

+What every project does share:

+- A real feature with real constraints, not a to-do list.
-- Unit tests for the core logic
+- Unit tests for the core logic, and no test that touches the live network.
-- A short README explaining the pattern, when to use it, and its tradeoffs
+- A short README explaining the pattern, when to use it, and its tradeoffs.
-- No third party dependencies unless the pattern specifically calls for one (for example, a Redux style project may use a lightweight state container library)
+- No third party dependencies unless the pattern specifically calls for one (for example, a Redux style project may use a lightweight state container library).
+- A stated platform and UI framework, since those choices are part of the tradeoff.

 ## Project index